RusKryzhanovskiy/Hackintosh-Gigabyte-B365M-DS3H/README.md

 | Wifi & Bluetooth | [Fenvi FV–T919 (BCM94360CD)](https://aliexpress.ru/item/32778371977.html?&sku_id=12000018003239936) |

 ## Important
-Don't forget to regenerate SMBIOS data!
+Don't forget to regenerate your SMBIOS data!

 ## Identified problems
-No problem has been identified.
+No problem was identified.
 Everything works as expected.

-You are free to create issues if you have questions or find a problem.
+Fell free to [create issues](https://github.com/RusKryzhanovskiy/Hackintosh-Gigabyte-B365M-DS3H/issues/new) if you have questions or find some problem.